JudithLamb/Cluster-tracking/README.md

 ```

 ## Identifying clusters of patients from raw data
 The second clustering strategy used to identify clusters of patients relies on raw data.
-We used Kmeans that we applied directly on raw data, for each patient age.
+We used Kmeans that we applied directly to raw data, for each patient age.
 As in Kmeans the number of clusters must be specified *a priori*, we determined the optimal number of clusters per age by calculating the silhouette score.
 We varied the number of clusters from 2 to 200.
 The optimal number of clusters $K$ identified at each age from the simulated sample is represented in the figure below.

 ![example visualization](Figures/silhouette_raw.png)